SRGSSR/srgletterbox-peach/README.md

 ## Mobile version for Letterbox

 The mobile team decided to use the Tag Commander architecture.
-Letterbox iOS and Android are already send stream measurements to WebTreck through Tag Commander with the Tag Commander SDK, integrated in SRGAnalytics libraries.
+Letterbox iOS and Android are already send stream measurements to WebTrekk through Tag Commander with the Tag Commander SDK, integrated in SRGAnalytics libraries.

 ## Tag Commander